phyber/jail_exporter/README.md

 `id`                  | ID of the named jail
 `num`                 | Current number of running jails

+## Notes

+CI for this project is currently unable to test the build on FreeBSD 11.3 as the `freebsd-11-3-release-amd64` image in Google Cloud does not boot correctly.

 [Build Status]: https://api.cirrus-ci.com/github/phyber/jail_exporter.svg
 [FreeBSD]: https://www.freebsd.org/
 [Prometheus]: https://prometheus.io/